zcabbub/tokenomics/game_theory/market simulation.md

 title: def
 collapse: closed

-obj func defines how are they trying to achieve the goal(*defined by utility function*)
+utility func defines what are they trying to achieve
 ```
 - ***seller***:
 	- make a revenue